 - If the stain has NOT come clean, do NOT dry the shirt in the dryer.
 The heat will make the stain set.

-- For more persistent stains, you can try a longer soak in OxyClean baby or a bleach and water combo for 30 minutes.
+- For these more persistent stains, you can try a longer soak in OxyClean Baby or a bleach and water combo for 30 minutes.

 Lemon Juice and sun Removal Method